List of Hayate the Combat Butler characters: Other characters

-A former employee who guards the Sanzenin's vault.
-She works to support her family in chapter 463.
+A former employee who guarded the Sanzenin's vault.
+She worked to support her family in chapter 463.
 She is sensitive to pressure.
 Hayate encountered her (in a bikini) in his effort to access the secret bridge leading to the vault.
-He finds her a serious challenge in getting hold of the bridge button that she was hiding in her breasts, however, he manages to bribe her with 128,500 yen, then succeeded to obtain a King's Jewel from the vault.
+He finds her a serious challenge in getting hold of the bridge button that she was hiding in her breasts, however, he managed to bribe her with 128,500 yen, then succeeded to obtain a King's Jewel from the vault.
 Soon after, he borrowed the money from Maria then visits Konoha to see her household living in misery.
 Konoha's little brother Kanta teases of her attachments to Hayate.
 Hayate offers to help Konoha apply for a suitable job.
 She also falls in love and kisses him as well (though he tried to avoid it).